 by Regina Cutter Edwards – Entomologist

 There is no butterfly superior to the Monarch butterfly.
 You might be wondering why the Monarch is considered special.
-This remarkable butterfly is one of the most well known butterflies in the world, as well as most dispersed.
-It is common in North, Central, and South America, as well as in Australia, New Zealand, Europe, Hawaii, other Pacific Islands, Asia, Ireland, and southern Spain.
+This remarkable butterfly is one of the most well known butterflies in the world, as well as the most dispersed.
+The Monarch is common in North, Central, and South America, as well as in Australia, New Zealand, Europe, Hawaii, other Pacific Islands, Asia, Ireland, and southern Spain.
 Read on to find out why the Monarch “rules”, their unique characteristics, and migration patterns.

 The unique characteristics of the Monarch are fascinating.
 The notoriety that was mentioned is referring to the unpleasant taste of this beautiful butterfly.
 A 19th century entomologist, C.V.
-Riley, theorized that the Monarch, due to the bright orange and black coloration, was distasteful.
+Riley, theorized that the Monarch was distasteful due to the bright orange and black coloration..
 This has been proven correct.
 Time and time again, birds and other animals have become very ill and vomited profusely after eating one of these orange and black beauties.
 Usually, once a Monarch is eaten, they are never touched again by the same predator.

 The coloration and reputation of these magnificent creatures have become a standard of what other butterflies long to be – not eaten.
 The Queen and Viceroy butterflies are two examples that display the same warning coloration.